County 4-H Clubs

 Q: Can I join a 4-H group in a different county from where I live?

 A: Yes, you have to fill out the Cross County Line Request Form and it has to be submitted to the 4-H office for approval.
-Cross County Line Request Form is due by April 1 of the current year.
+Cross County Line Request is due by March 15 of the current year.

 Contact the Geauga County Extension Office at (440) 834-4656 with any questions you may have.